 20. Street art in the Balkans is unique and expressive

 The Balkans is home to some intriguing, up-and-coming street art scenes.
-Belgrade’s is probably the most well-known of all of them and is certainly the most developed.
+Belgrade’s is probably the most well-known of all of them and is certainly the most developed, while Sofia has new murals popping up frequently.
 The Exarcheia neighborhood in Athens is also highly regarded for its politically charged street art.

-But even lesser-known cities have some interesting street art scenes, such as Mostar in Bosnia, where an abandoned bank tower that was once used by snipers during the war is now host to anti-war, pro-tolerance art.
+But even lesser-known cities have some interesting street art scenes, such as Mostar in Bosnia, where an abandoned bank tower that was once used by snipers during the war now hosts to anti-war, pro-tolerance art.

 21. Nightlife is fun, unpretentious, and affordable.

 Fact: Young people in the Balkans love to party.
 Also fact: The latest I’ve ever stayed out in my life was in Belgrade, Serbia.
 Coincidence?
 I think not.